 Customize Task Sequence

-Integrated task sequence length is bit larger compared to native task sequence in Configuration Manager.
+The integrated task sequence length is a bit larger compared to the native task sequence in Configuration Manager.

-Most of the Task Sequence steps are condition based that will not going to run at deployment.
+Most of the Task Sequence steps are condition-based that will not go to run at deployment.

-This Post will be continued….In upcoming post we will try to cover the UDI Customization and high level process for creating custom UDI wizard pages.
+This post will be continued…In the upcoming post, we will try to cover the UDI Customization and high-level process for creating custom UDI wizard pages.

 keep on learning and growing yourself.